jmartin82/mmock/README.md

 ### Features

-* Easy mock definition via JSON
+* Easy mock definition via JSON or YAML
 * Variables in response (fake or request data)
 * Glob matching ( /a/b/* )
 * Match request by method, URL params, headers, cookies and bodies.